-SoFi, one of the leading student loan refinancing lenders in the US, reportedly discussed a potential acquisition with the San Francisco-based bank and a brokerage firm Charles Schwab.
+SoFi, one of the best student loan refinance lenders in the US, reportedly discussed a potential acquisition with the San Francisco-based bank and a brokerage firm Charles Schwab.

 Supposedly the personal finance company offered to sell for at least $10 billion.

 According to Financial Times, the talks took place earlier this year, and Charles Schwab was not the only bank interested in buying SoFi.
 Furthermore, one international bank supposedly offered $6 billion for the fintech juggernaut.